csc-training/portable-gpu-programming/openmp/02-axpy-dynamic/README.md

     Output:
     y =   0.0000  25.7500  51.5000  77.2500 103.0000

-The issue is that on GPU this code crashes now!
+The issue is that on GPU this code crashes now (well, the C version only)!

 The [solution directory](solution/) contains a model solution and discussion on the exercises below.